seankelliher/california-temps-precip/README.md

 To Visit App:

 Visit the localhost port displayed in the terminal after running `npm run dev`.
 You may need to disable your browser's Cross-Origin Restrictions.

-## Reflection

-I wanted to build several charts that examined precipitation and heat in California over the past five decades.
-This involved a number of challenges.
-Finding what data NOAA keeps took time.
-Finding complete data was also difficult.
-Few stations had complete data for the past 50 years.
-Next, I needed to learn NOAA's API and how Chart.js worked.
-This was okay.
-Both had decent documentation, but much testing was still required to figure out details.

 ## Acknowledgments